robledo1/spin-to-win/README.md

 - switch player turns
 - spin wheel to possible outcomes
 - determine winner with all coins
-- output to console when winner is determined
+- display who won to the user when a winner is determined
 - render new game

 ### Stretch Goals: